• Skip to primary navigation

 What is sourdough bread?

 Sourdough bread is simply a slow-fermented bread that doesn’t require commercial yeast to rise.
 It’s easier to digest and more nutritious than regular bread.
-This is because it’s unique in that it is made with a live fermented culture, a sourdough starter.
+This is because it’s unique because it is made with a live fermented culture, a sourdough starter.
 This wild yeast acts as a natural leavening agent.

 That is NOT to say that it is gluten-free (I speak more on this below).

-Sourdough is an excellent source of antioxidants which helps to lower the risk of certain types of cancer, signs of aging, and aids in some chronic diseases like arthritis.
+Sourdough is an excellent source of antioxidants which helps to lower the risk of certain types of cancer, signs of aging and aids in some chronic diseases like arthritis.

 With all this natural goodness and amazing profile, making sourdough bread from scratch is a satisfying process that will leave you wanting to do it again and again.